This quick 30-minute candle making guide will teach you how you can infuse your home with this scent using your own DIY lavender candles.

 In melting candle wax, you’ll use the double boiler method.
 To do this, just grab a small pot for your candle wax and place it inside a larger pan filled with water.

-Place the pan on the stove and bring the water to a boil by placing the flame either on medium or medium-high heat.
+Place a pan on the stove and bring the water to a boil by placing the flame either on medium or medium-high heat.
 As the water boils, you’ll also start seeing your candle wax melt.

 Let it reach a temperature of about 180 degrees before you lower the flame.